 FRESHWORKS ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Freshworks Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Freshworks Inc. (“Freshworks” or the “Company”) (NASDAQ: FRSH) in the United States Northern District court of California on behalf of all persons and entities who purchased or otherwise acquired Freshworks securities between September 21, 2021 and November 1, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Freshworks Inc. ("Freshworks" or the "Company") FRSH in the United States Northern District court of California on behalf of all persons and entities who purchased or otherwise acquired Freshworks securities between September 21, 2021 and November 1, 2022, both dates inclusive (the "Class Period").
 Investors have until January 3, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.